benkeen/generatedata/standalone/README.md

 ### Local dev

-- `npm run build` - generates the standalone i18n JSON files.
+- `yarn build` - generates the standalone i18n JSON files.
 Note: requires the main client to have been built first.
-- `npm run dev` - runs index.ts for testing purposes
+- `yarn dev` - runs index.ts for testing purposes